Close

 figure

-At 75.8%, the product life cycle stage that accounted for the largest portion of total water use in 2021 was use by consumers.
+At 74.0%, the product lifecycle stage that accounted for the largest portion of total water use in 2023 was use by consumers.
 This is because many Lion Group products, such as laundry detergents, are used with water for washing.
 The Lion Group will continue to work with consumers to reduce water use throughout product lifecycles by providing environmentally friendly products and services that help save water and promoting the formation of environmentally friendly habits.

 Water Use and Wastewater Discharge in Business Activities (Domestic and Overseas)

 The Lion Group continuously monitors water usage (water withdrawal) and wastewater discharge in its business activities as it strives to alleviate environmental impact and reduce water usage through recycling.
 We have been implementing ongoing measures to reduce water used in cleaning processes.
-As part of these efforts, in 2016, we began operating industrial wastewater recycling facilities at the Chiba Plant.
+As part of these efforts, we have been operating industrial wastewater recycling facilities at the Chiba Plant since 2016.
 In addition, we use limited quantities of rainwater collected from the plant roof for cooling and for watering flowerbeds.

 Identification and Evaluation of Water-Stressed Regions

 The Group performs water stress evaluations for all its business locations using Aqueduct, a set of tools developed and announced by the World Resources Institute.
 We consider the regions in which our business locations are located to be water-stressed if their baseline water stress (one of the indicators outlined by Aqueduct) is designated “extremely high.”
-The results of the evaluation showed that, in 2020, the Group had one location in a water-stressed region, and its water intake was 2% of the Group’s total.
-In 2021 and 2022, there were no locations in water-stressed regions.
+The results of these evaluations showed that the Group has two locations in water-stressed regions, and their water intake was 2% of the Group’s total.

 The Chiba Plant’s Wastewater Recycling Facilities